Paper: Etymology

+The word paper is etymologically derived from Latin papyrus, which comes from the Greek πᾰ́πῡρος (pápūros), the word for the Cyperus papyrus plant.
+Papyrus is a thick, paper-like material produced from the pith of the Cyperus papyrus plant, which was used in ancient Egypt and other Mediterranean cultures for writing before the introduction of paper.
+Although the word paper is etymologically derived from papyrus, the two are separate technological developments that use different materials and production methods.
+Papyrus is a lamination of natural plant fibre, while paper is manufactured from fibres whose properties have been changed by maceration.

 History

+Precursors

+Paper was preceded by and coexisted with other early writing materials, such as papyrus, parchment, vellum, barkcloth, birch bark, palm leaves, and bamboo and wooden slips.

+Papyrus, superficially similar to paper, has several downsides that eventually caused it to be replaced by paper: It was geographically limited to a plant primarily grown in Egypt; it was both more expensive and laborious to produce compared to paper; and it was more fragile and sensitive to moisture, making it prone to break apart in damp conditions.

+Invention and development

 The oldest known archaeological fragments of the immediate precursor to modern paper date to the 2nd century BCE in China.
 The pulp papermaking process is ascribed to Cai Lun, a 2nd-century CE Han court eunuch.

-It has been said that knowledge of papermaking was passed to the Islamic world after the Battle of Talas in 751 CE when two Chinese papermakers were captured as prisoners.
-Although the veracity of this story is uncertain, paper started to be made in Samarkand soon after.
 In the 13th century, the knowledge and uses of paper spread from the Middle East to medieval Europe, where the first water-powered paper mills were built.
 Because paper was introduced to the West through the city of Baghdad, it was first called bagdatikos.

 In the 19th century, industrialization greatly reduced the cost of manufacturing paper.
 In 1844, the Canadian inventor Charles Fenerty and the German inventor Friedrich Gottlob Keller independently developed processes for pulping wood fibres.

-Early sources of fibre

-Before the industrialisation of paper production the most common fibre source was recycled fibres from used textiles, called rags.
-The rags were from hemp, linen and cotton.
-A process for removing printing inks from recycled paper was invented by German jurist Justus Claproth in 1774.
-Today this method is called deinking.
-It was not until the introduction of wood pulp in 1843 that paper production was not dependent on recycled materials from ragpickers.